EichlerLab/svpop/MERGE.md

         }
     }

-`callsets` contains a list variant sources (each is a souncetype/souncename pair). `name_list` must be as long as `callsets` and contain short names for each source, which will be listed with each record in the merged variant table.
-`merge` is the same as for `sampleset` (a single merge definition or a dictionary of definitions keyed by svtype(s)).
-`name` is used for figures, and `description` is for documentation purposes and is unused.
+`callsets` contains a list variant sources (each is a souncetype/souncename/name trio).
+In an older version of SV-Pop, a separate `namelist` element contained the names of each source, but that information has been moved to the `callsets` list as a third element for each source. `merge` is the same as for `sampleset` (a single merge definition or a dictionary of definitions keyed by svtype(s)). `name` is used for figures, and `description` is for documentation purposes and is unused by the pipeline.

 ## Merging annotations